Our Music

 My Rosebud in June Collected by the Hammonds from George Dowden, Lackington., arranged by Tim Laycock.
 2014.

-Newton’s Double A West Gallery version of Hark the Herald Angels Sing, from a Poole MS, 1836; arranged by D.T.
-Townsend.
+Newton or St Paul’s A West Gallery version of Hark the Herald Angels Sing, from a Poole MS, 1836; arranged by D.T.
+Townsend, arranged by Phil Humphries.
 2019.

 Nothing At All Collected by the Hammonds from Robert Barrett.
 Arranged by Lizzie Lucas.
 2018.